newatoms/beta/_private/customers/stby/pitches/The-Science-of-Color.md

 ## Pitch is based on these assumptions

-That readers would be interested in this specific visual aspect of service design
+That readers would be interested in things that subconsciously affect out behaviour and how STBY uses them to improve service

 ## Outcome
+* Show how good the organisation is
 * Create new audience
 * Improve perception of the organisation
 * Create insights within the organisation